 2015 Community Development Block Grant application

-Mr. Hood presented a possible project area for the program on Reed Creek H and a few of the roads off Reed Creek Hy.
+Mr. Hood presented a possible project area on Reed Creek Highway and a few of the roads off Reed Creek Highway.
 Mr. Goran agreed to present more specifics about this potential project at the September meeting.

 Proposed fiscal year 2015 operating budget